kresnasatya/dev.kresna.me/src/posts/browser-engine-with-swift-but-why.md

 > No one is perfect, but making progress moves you closer to it.

-## A Plan
+## Target

-1. It doesn't have to be perfect or using fancy things like C/C++ interopability.
-2. The browser engine can read URL, parse the content from URL with HTML parser, CSS parser, and JavaScript Engine then show it in a page in a tab.
+1. The browser engine can read URL, parse the content from URL with HTML parser, CSS parser, and JavaScript Engine then show it in a page in a tab.
 That's it for a good start.

+2. It doesn't have to be perfect or using fancy things like C/C++ interopability.

 But, I need a solid and robust resource to teach me how to make a web browser.

 > No no no. Please don't suggest me the WHATWG HTML Standard.
 It's too too too big. 😵‍💫

 Luckily I found it!
 The [Browser Engineering book](https://browser.engineering) - created by Pavel Panchekha and Chris Harrelson.
-This books covers the foundation of how to make the web browser using Python.
+This book covers the foundation to make the web browser engine using Python.
 I have follow the chapter since October 2025.
-I save it into a GitHub repository called [brownie](https://github.com/kresnasatya/brownie).
+I save it on GitHub repository called [brownie](https://github.com/kresnasatya/brownie).
 Now, I'm in the last chapter and soon it will be finished. :)

 ## Reasons